prashik24/Shop-Card/README.md

 hello eveyone how arre you position yes yash better prashik humane

-why u are   pranay how arre you are doing
+why u are   pranay how arre you are doing . power of know things